 allows running scripts in Photoshop Elements.

-hundreds of flash panels can no longer be used in Photoshop CC
+of flash panels can no longer be used in Photoshop CC 2014 and future

-2014 and future Photoshop versions.
-As the complete UI needs to
+Photoshop versions.
+As the complete UI needs to be rewritten (Besides,

 2. Plugin Hosts

-Photoshop plugins, also vector, 3D, animation, video and presentation
+plugins, also vector, 3D, animation, video and presentation applications

-freeware applications support Photoshop plugins.
-You can find links
+applications support Photoshop plugins.
+You can find links to such

 Photoshop-Compatible Tools page at The Plugin Site.
 The most